 Whether you are a seasoned trad climber or are just getting into the sport, climbing gloves can be very useful and even highly necessary for traditional climbing.
-No doubt they seem a bit of a hassle at first as another piece of climbing ‘gear’, but they are sure to give you a much more comfortable climbing or belaying experience without cuts or rope burns.
+They may seem a bit of a hassle at first as another piece of climbing “gear,” but they are sure to give you a much more comfortable climbing or belaying experience without cuts or rope burns.
+Additionally, they are small enough to slip into your climbing bag or climbing pants pocket whether or not you see the need for the usage.
 All in all, sharing from our years of rock climbing experiences, crack climbing gloves are a worthwhile investment for long term use.
+Here are some of our top picks when it comes to the best crack climbing gloves.

 What are the Best Crack Climbing Gloves?